arduino/docs-content/content/micropython-course/course/02.installation/installation-tools.md

 ### Board not Detected?

-If your board is not detected by the Micropython firmware installer app, double check that you've correctly put your board in bootloader mode.
+If your board is not detected by the MicroPython firmware installer app, double check that you've correctly put your board in bootloader mode.

 Go back to step 3 in the [Step by Step](#step-by-step) section, and make sure that your board has a purple light by the end of it.

-### Can't connect to your board in Arduino Lab for Micropython?
+### Can't connect to your board in Arduino Lab for MicroPython?

 If you cannot connect to your board in the code editor, make sure you're selecting the right port.

 You can try **disconnecting** any other serial device such as other arduino boards from your computer, to make sure that only one device appears in the list.